TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/001 Introduction.md

 This tutorial will contain much information besides the basic setup, e.g. related to Todos and Users and general design discussion, etc.

-So, when you need to set up EFC for your project or other, the +-marked steps are the relevant ones.
+So, when you need to set up EFC for your project or other, the +-marked steps are the relevant ones (I hope).

 ## Let's go